 2. Run System File Checker to Fix the Slow Issue

-There are several reasons why you are experiencing Windows 10 is very slow in opening any application.
+There are several reasons why you are experiencing Windows 10 being very slow in opening any application.
 This could be because of some corrupted file or data on the system that causes you some issues.
 Using Command Prompt running as Administrator, you can perform these commands that can fix issues on your system.

 Step 2.
 Type the following command in the command prompt window and press "Enter" on the keyboard.

 Step 3.
 Let the scan finish and fix any potential errors.